nyukhalov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Data augmentation**

-I decided to generate additional data because ...
+The main reason why I decided to generate additional data was the fact that the number of samples of each label in the training set is significantly different.
+For example, there're 180 samples for the class 0 and 2010 samples for the class 2.
+I wanted training set to has approximatelly the same number of samples for each class.
+Also, as a car moves, some images can be sligtly blurred and/or viewed by the car's camera from different angles.
+I wanted the NN to be able to work well under such conditions.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques:

+- Random transition on -2..2 pixels along x- and y-axis

+  ![text][img_tr_before]![text][img_tr_after]

+- Random rotation in -10..10 degrees

+  ![text][img_rot_before]![text][img_rot_after]

+- Scaling by a random factor of 1..1.2

+  ![text][img_sc_before]![text][img_sc_after]

+- Blurring with a random kernel size equal 1 or 3

+  ![text][img_bl_before]![text][img_bl_after]

+- Random perspective tranformation

+  ![text][img_pers_before]![text][img_pers_after]

 Here is an example of an original image and an augmented image: